-- Residents,

-- Nonresidents.
+- Residents - Nonresidents.

-Reporting units distinguishes business partners to residents and nonresidents using the definitions on residency included in the Law on Foreign Exchange Operations ("Official Gazette of the Republic of Macedonia" no. 34/01, 49/01, 103/01 and 51/03).
+Reporting units distinguishes business partners to residents and nonresidents using the definitions on residency included in the Law on Foreign Exchange Operations (Official Gazette of the Republic of Macedonia No. 34/01, 49/01, 103/01 and 51/03).
+Residency of the institutional units is defined under the Law on Foreign Exchange Operations, whereby natural persons temporarily residing in the Republic of Macedonia, holding a residential or working visa valid for a period of at least six months, are treated as residents of the Republic of Macedonia2.
 Nonresidents are international institutional units involved in transactions with resident institutional units, or are otherwise economically related to resident units.
 Transactions with nonresidents provide an overall understanding for the economic relations of the domestic economy with abroad.